setalosas/beefx/README.md

 There is a normal mode when you click on the bee in the bottom left corner and a full takeover mode if you click with the Shift key held down.
 This is useful because it kills the complete youtube page (it needs quite a lot resources).

-So currently the playground can be used with local audio files, youtube videos and also with STEMs (parallel tracks for a song).
-For testing there is also a mock mode when it's possible to use Youtube videos if we have locally the audio files for them - there are many online downloading sites to get this files.
+Currently the playground can be used with local audio files, youtube videos, audio file links and also with STEMs (parallel tracks for a song).
+For testing there is also a mock mode when it's possible to use Youtube videos if we have locally the audio files for them - there are many online downloading sites to create these files.

 # Installation

-This is an unreleased library, there is no npm package yet, you can download the repo and try it (the index.html gives you a static site, the manifest allows you to use it as a Chrome extension on Youtube, the js/beefx folder contains the core library without the playground and UI elements.
+This is an unreleased library, there is no npm package yet, you can download the repo and try it (the index.html gives you a static site, the manifest allows you to use this same folder as a Chrome extension on Youtube, the js/beefx folder contains the core library without the playground and UI elements.

 Note: **no dependencies**, so you don't have to install anything.
 No external libraries, frameworks or packagers used, it's pure ES6 Javascript and this repo contains every line of code used in the library or the playground - no surprises.
 (Ok, there is one exception: we include the Youtube API for the Youtube embeds of course.)